BetterThanReal/Helpfully/docs/api-reference/debug.md

 ## Learn More

-Read the [API Reference](./index.md) to learn about Helpfully modules.
+Read the [API Reference][] to learn about Helpfully modules.

-Read the [Installation](../installation.md) instructions to learn how to make Helpfully available within your projects.
+Read the [Installation][] instructions to learn how to make Resourceful available within your projects.

+[API Reference]: ./index.md "API Reference"

+[Installation]: ../installation.md "Installation"